-- We start with the premiums paid into the fund. - Then we take off our expenses, tax (for life policies) and the cost of providing benefits and guarantees to the policies.
+- We start with the premiums paid into the fund. - Then we take off our expenses, tax (for life policies where applicable) and the cost of providing benefits and guarantees to the policies.
 For certain policies taken out before 1 January 2001, we also make a transfer to the estate. - Then we allow for the investment returns earned by the investments backing the policy.

-We also include any enhancements we have made.
+We also include any enhancements or deductions we have made.

-We calculate sample asset shares based on a quarterly pool of units bought.
+For some policies we calculate sample asset shares based on a quarterly pool of units bought.
 We calculate sample asset shares so that we can keep track of the relationship between the amounts we pay you and the investments available in the RL open fund.
 This ensures that the bonuses we pay are fair across the whole range of with profits policies.

 Asset shares are simply a measuring tool.
-We use the sample asset shares to set bonus rates and we use asset shares in total to assess the the size of the estate.
+We use asset shares or sample asset shares to set bonus rates and we use asset shares in total to assess the the size of the estate.
 We do not quote asset shares on individual policies.

-We compare the sample asset share with the sample value of the units held in the fund for each quarterly pool.
+For all business not taken out with Police Mutual, we compare the sample asset share with the sample value of the units held in the fund for each quarterly pool.